 A completed request form (PCO2) or a Group & Hold/Crossmatch request on EPR and a correctly labelled sample must be forwarded to Blood Transfusion.

 If the laboratory has a valid sample, an EPR request accompanied by a phoned confirmation is acceptable for blood and blood product requests.
-For internal users, a link to the instructions on using the EPR can be found in the Education and Resources section of the Blood Transfusion Departments webpage.
+For internal users, instructions on how using the EPR can be found on the intranet under EPR & PAS support in the IMS Departmental section.